 Domain: GNIS_CTU (See Appendix A)

-USPS Place Name (USPS_PLACE): Text, width = 30
+Postal Community Name (POSTCOMM ): Text, width = 40

 Represented by 2.2.5.1 Place Name and 2.4.7.5 Place Name Type: Text The name given by the U.S. Postal Service to the post office from which mail is delivered to the address.
 In many places this will be different from the name of the city or township in which the address is physically located.